Who doesn’t love a good deal on travel?

-- Families that plan to take multiple trips on Frontier during 2019.
+- Families that plan to take multiple trips on Frontier in a one-year period.

 - Those with a flexible itinerary.
 From what I saw most of the free ticket dates were on Tuesday, Wednesday and Thursday.
 If you can work with those days, you will be able to fly your children for free both directions.